rillian/website/src/docs/build-configuration.md

 "Secure" variables means you can safely put them into `appveyor.yml` that is visible to others.
 Other than that they are just regular environment variables in a build session that could be easily displayed in a build log by simple `Get-ChildItem env:`.
+If the value cannot be decrypted the variable will be null instead.

 However, secure variables are *not* decoded during Pull Request builds which prevents someone from submitting PR with malicious build script displaying those variables.
 In more controlled